|

 blessing of salvation to His people.
 In a vineyard,

-branches depend on the vine for their life, for
+depend on the vine for their life, for their vitality

-physically, to the branches.
-Without the vine the
+branches.
+Without the vine the branches have nothing.

-relationship to them and ours to Him is such that He
+people.
+His relationship to them and ours to Him is

-is the vine, the source of our life, our strength,
+such that He is the vine, the source of our life, our

-our salvation.
-He is our total spiritual support.
-We
+strength, our salvation.
+He is our total spiritual

-depend on Him for everything, just as the branch
+support.
+We depend on Him for everything, just as the

-depends on the vine for everything.
-Without Christ
+branch depends on the vine for everything.
+Without

 nutrients of God’s grace that we stand in need of